PersonalDataPipeline/pdpl-cli/docs/devlog.md

 ## [[2024-03-24]]

 I feel like testing is in a pretty good spot now and it's time to start moving forward on getting this tested and more data sources added.
 The getter script is mostly not tested but a number of underlying components are.
-Still feel good about swapping in Vitest for Jest, no more (maybe less) fussing around with configuration and mocks.
+I need to I still feel great about swapping in Vitest for Jest, no more (maybe less) fussing around with configuration and mocks.
 Feels like a much better choice for a TypeScript project.

 ## [[2024-03-22]]